- This program serves to effectively manage mosquito populations and prevent the spread of vector-borne diseases such as West Nile virus (WNV).

 (larviciding and adulticiding)

-- Larvicides are materials used to eliminate mosquito larvae.
+- Larvicides are materials used to control mosquito larvae.
 Larvicides may be used in conjunction with other mosquito control measures in an IVM program to minimize the number of adult mosquitoes that emerge.
 This not only reduces the incidence and risk of disease but also decreases and in many cases eliminates the need for adult mosquito control.

 - Adult mosquito control (adulticiding) is used to reduce adult mosquito populations.
 Adulticiding is conducted when all other methods are unable to maintain mosquito numbers below a level that is considered tolerable or when emergency control measures are needed to rapidly disrupt or terminate the transmission of disease to humans.